Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** Instantaneous

-Lightning springs from your hand to deliver a shock to a creature you try to touch.
+Lightning springs from you to a creature that you try to touch.
 Make a melee spell attack against the target.
-You have :d20-adv: **Advantage** on the :d20-attack: **Attack Roll** if the target is wearing armor made of metal.
-On a hit, the target takes 1d8 lightning damage, and it can't take reactions until the start of its next turn.
+On a hit, the target takes 1d8 Lightning damage, and it can't make Opportunity Attacks until the start of its next turn.

+***Cantrip Upgrade.*** The damage increases by 1d8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).

+### Sorcerous Burst

+*Evocation cantrip*

+**Casting Time:** :rsc-action: **Action**
+**Range:** 120 feet
+**Components:** V, S
+**Duration:** Instantaneous

+You cast sorcerous energy at one creature or object within range.
+Make a ranged attack roll against the target.
+On a hit, the target takes 1d8 damage.
+If you roll an 8 on a d8 for this spell, you can roll another d8, and add it to the damage.
+Whenever you cast this spell, the maximum number of these d8s you can add to the spell's damage equals your spellcasting ability modifier.
+You choose the damage type each time you cast this spell: Acid, Cold, Fire, Lightning, Poison, Psychic, or Thunder.

-The spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).
+***Cantrip Upgrade.*** This spell's damage increases by 1d8 when you reach level 5 (2d8), 11 (3d8), and 17 (4d8).

 ### Spare the Dying

 *Necromancy cantrip*

 **Casting Time:** :rsc-action: **Action**